Diego Castro III

 Angelo Diego Keithley Castro III, simply known as Diego Castro III (born November 30, 1975), is a Filipino actor and broadcaster.
 He has appeared in over forty movies and dozens of television shows, and was a part of the youth-oriented shows, Gimik and T.G.I.S.
-He is currently the news anchor for One News Now on One News.
+He served as the news anchor for One Balita Pilipinas with Cheryl Cosim on One PH from 2022 to 2023 and One News Now on One News from 2023 to 2024.
+On February 19, 2024, together with his wife Angela Lagunzad, began anchoring a new hybrid news program called Brunch which still currently airs Monday to Friday, 10am to 11am on One News.

 Biography

 Angelo Diego Castro III is the son of veteran broadcast journalists, June Keithley and the late Angelo Castro Jr.

-He started his career in front the camera as an actor in a series of soap operas and TV commercials.
+He started his career in front of the camera as an actor in a series of soap operas and TV commercials.
 He started acting in theater at the age of 11, appearing in plays by Fr.
 James B. Reuter productions.

 Away from the glare of the spotlight, he is an accomplished chef.
 He graduated from Culinary Arts Management back in 2004 and was Executive Chef for two major food brands in the Philippines.
 He currently owns a restaurant called Lord of the Wings.

-His journalistic genes and love for the dishes paved the way for him being a resident host and cook in UNTV’s morning program Good Morning Kuya.
+His journalistic genes and love for the dishes paved the way for him to be a resident host and cook in UNTV’s morning program Good Morning Kuya.

 He has appeared in several TV series in the Philippines, including Esperanza (1997), Growing Up (1997) and Gulong ng Palad (2006) to name a few in ABS-CBN and GMA Network.
 Kasalanan Bang Ibigin Ka? is considered as Castro's biggest break.